Why We Want You To Launch Your Website Right Now

 Allow Customers To Contact You

 Your website, in any form, should give your future customers a means to get in touch with you.
-Even the simplest of sites can include a form for customers, or potential customers, to connect with you through.
+Even the simplest of sites can include a form for customers to connect with you.
 Developing positive communications with your customers will not only begin to build your brand reputation but also your confidence when you see that people care more about connecting with you than they do about what is or isn’t on your website currently.

 Develop Customer Trust

 As a new business, you may rely a lot on word of mouth or referrals from friends and family to get started.
-But even those people are going to look to find a website to fully discover a new brand.
+But even those people are going to learn more about your business online - preferably from your website.
 Even if your site is small and straightforward, if it’s well designed, functional, and informative it will garner enough trust for a prospective customer to take a chance on you - or even share it with someone new!

 Embrace a “Work in Progress” Philosophy